VladULazarev/projects/README.md

 # projects
 Completed projects

-project_one Read the description in read_me.pdf
+project_one Read the description in read_me.pdf Now, you can see how the app works on: http://5.101.50.239/

 project_two Read the description in read_me_en.pdf or read_me_ru.pdf